 According to de Souza, "hair when highlighted is like a sponge."
 He recommends avoiding any shampoos, conditioners, or styling products that are not clear in color.
 "Using pigmented products will eventually darken your highlights."

-Nikki Lee is an expert colorist and co-owner of Nine Zero One Salon.
-This walnut, toasted chestnut, and honey bronde ombré is subtle and perfectly melded.
+This chocolate, walnut, toasted chestnut, and honey bronde ombré hair is subtle and perfectly melded.
 (And yes, the hue names are making us hungry, too).

-Another mouth-watering hue of chocolate brown with bronze ends.
+Another mouth-watering hue of chocolate brown with a subtle transition from dark to light.
 To keep dyed strands healthy and soft, consider adding a shine serum like the Kristin Ess Weightless Shine Working Serum ($14) to your routine.